Rayleigh-Plateau Instability on an angled and eccentric fiber: An alternative approach: Results

+{ We notice that the primary upward force arises over a finite thickness $\Delta z$ from the bottom of the droplet portion, which is of the order of $2R$ in the vertical configuration Fig.~\ref{fig6_curvature}a and $4R$ in the inclined case Fig.~\ref{fig6_curvature}b.
+In both scenarios, the outer radius satisfies $R_2 \gg R_1$ and $\phi \sim 30^\circ$. }

+For the vertical configuration, the surface area is approximately $2\pi R_1 \Delta z$.
+Therefore, the curvature-induced force can be approximated as

+In the inclined configuration, the right interface contributes negligibly to the upward force.
+Hence, the effective area can be approximated as $\pi R_1 \Delta z$ and $\Delta z = 4R$ as previously noted.
+Despite this, the net curvature-induced force still approximates to

+Thus, the expression $2\pi R \sigma$ provides a robust first-order approximation of the net curvature-induced force driven by asymmetry.

-To determine the surface tension force of each bead, we posit that the surface tension force acts solely at the ends of the bead (top and bottom of Fig.~\ref{fig_scaling}$a$).
-This force can be expressed as $F_{\sigma}=2\pi R \sigma$, where $\sigma$ represents the surface tension of the fluid, and $R$ denotes the radius of the thin cylinder (i.e., fluid and wire radius).
-The diameter of the thin cylinder ($2R$) expands with the wire diameter, yet remains unaffected by the flow rate, as illustrated in the inset of Fig~\ref{fig_scaling}$d$.
-Consequently, the force balance equation for the RP regime can be formulated as
+The diameter of the thin cylinder ($2R$) expands with the wire diameter, yet remains nearly unaffected by the flow rate, as illustrated in Fig.~\ref{fig6_curvature}$c$.
+Consequently, the force balance equation (Equation~\ref{eq_fb_1}) for the Rayleigh-Plateau regime can be formulated as

-In Fig.\ref{fig_scaling}d, we illustrate the force balance relationship (i.e., $F_\mu$ vs [$F_g-F_{\sigma}$]) for two wire diameters.
-The force balance equation (Eq.\ref{eq_fb}) is indicated by the black line with $T=1.05$.
-All data conform to the force balance equation and even confirmed by analyzing the Gr\"{u}nig et al\cite{Grunig_2012} data.
-However, the model appears to be invalid at lower viscous forces ($\approx15$ mN) as we neglect inertia.
-Unfortunately, the model only applies to the RP regime, where the instability is absolute (i.e., $\lambda$ and $v$ are constant).
+In Fig.\ref{fig7_scaling}, we illustrate the force balance relationship (i.e., $F_\mu$ vs [$F_g-F_{c}$]) for four wire diameters and two different viscous fluids.
+The force balance equation (Eq.~\ref{eq_fb}) is indicated by the black line with $T=1.4$.
+All data conform to the force balance equation and are even confirmed by analyzing the Gr\"{u}nig et al\cite{Grunig_2012} data where surface tension and viscosity of the fluids are different than current fluids.
+Unfortunately, the model is limited to the Rayleigh-Plateau regime, as it relies on constant values of $\lambda$ and $v$ to derive empirical laws.
+In convective regimes, these parameters are not constant, and in the isolated regime, the entire wire is not wetted due to the presence of dry regions.